Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 How about using a smart dimmer switch with a smart light?

 There’s such a thing as a smart dimmer switch, a good bridge between an old bulb and an old dimmer switch.
-Smart dimmer switches have a microchip inside that enables them to control the brightness of your non-smart bulbs.
+They have a microchip inside that lets them control your non-smart bulbs’ brightness.

-A smart dimmer switch also allows you to set your light on a timer.
+A smart dimmer switch also lets you set your light on a timer.
 You can turn your bulbs on or off remotely and set a schedule for your lights.

-As such, smart switches work just like a traditional dimmer switch but with many added features.
+Smart switches work just like traditional dimmer switches but with many added features.
 And you don’t have to stand up and touch your smart switch to operate it.

-To control your smart dimmer or smart switch, you will need to connect it to a dedicated app on your smartphone.
-You can also connect it to your virtual assistant so you could give it voice commands.
+To control your smart dimmer or switch, connect it to a dedicated app on your smartphone.
+You can also connect it to your virtual assistant to give it voice commands.

 A smart dimmer switch works with non-smart bulbs.
 Connecting a smart bulb to a smart dimmer switch would be an unnecessary waste of money.